Get to know our expert facilitators

 Course facilitator for Survey Design

-Sebastian is a research fellow at the Institute for Social Science Research.
+Sebastian is a Research Fellow at ISSR.
 His background is in survey methodology and statistics, and he has contributed to methodological, social, well-being, and higher education research.
-Following his PhD at the ANU Centre for Social Research and Methods (The Australian National University), he was a Postdoctoral Researcher in the measurement of social and economic change at the Institute for Social Change (University of Tasmania), and held a position as a Research Fellow (Survey Methodology) at the Centre for Longitudinal Studies (University College London).
+Following his PhD at the Centre for Social Research and Methods (The Australian National University), he was a Postdoctoral Researcher in the measurement of social and economic change at the Institute for Social Change (University of Tasmania), and held a position as a Research Fellow (Survey Methodology) at the Centre for Longitudinal Studies (University College London).
 He has taught quantitative research topics, including survey design, survey statistics, and data analysis.
 Additionally, he has participated in various research projects as an independent consultant for survey data collection and data analytics.

 issr.education@uq.edu.au